Iraq: Human rights

 Relations between Iraq and its Kurdish population have been sour in recent history, especially with Saddam Hussein's genocidal campaign against them in the 1980s.
 After uprisings during the early 90s, many Kurds fled their homeland and no-fly zones were established in northern Iraq to prevent more conflicts.
 Despite historically poor relations, some progress has been made, and Iraq elected its first Kurdish president, Jalal Talabani, in 2005.
 Furthermore, Kurdish is now an official language of Iraq alongside Arabic according to Article 4 of the Constitution.

 LGBT rights in Iraq remain limited.
 Although decriminalised, homosexuality remains stigmatised in Iraqi society.
 Human rights in Islamic State-controlled territory have been recorded as highly violated.
 It included mass executions in Islamic State-occupied part of Mosul and genocide of the Yazidis in Yazidi populated Sinjar, which is in northern Iraq.

 Administrative divisions

-Iraq is composed of nineteen governorates (or provinces) (muhafadhat, singular muhafadhah).
-The governorates are subdivided into districts (or qadhas), which are further divided into sub-districts (or nawāḥī).
+In terms of administrative divisions, Iraq is currently composed of a single federal region (iqlīm ittihādi) and nineteen governorates (muhafadhat, singular muhafadhah).
+The governorates are divided into districts (or aqdhiyah, singular qadhā), which are further divided into sub-districts (or nawāḥī, singular nāhiyah).
+There are 120 districts and 394 subdistricts in Iraq.